 First Aid Tips – Types of Burns

-Individuals enrolled in Red Cross training programs will learn to recognize and manage four common types of burns.
+Individuals enrolled in workplace approved training programs will learn to recognize and manage four common types of burns.

 1. Heat Burns (also known as thermal burns)